IIIF/website/source/_posts/2019-09-27-newsletter.md

 ### IIIF is currently looking for a Community and Event Coordinator

-There is now a job listing posted for a [Community and Event Coordinator][cec-job] to join Josh Hadro, Managing Director, and Glen Robson, Technical Coordinator, on the IIIF Consortium staff.
-Fo all questions regarding the position, please contact <admin@iiif.io>.
+There is now a job listing posted for a Community and Event Coordinator to join Josh Hadro, Managing Director, and Glen Robson, Technical Coordinator, on the IIIF Consortium staff.
+For all questions regarding the position, please contact <admin@iiif.io>.
 Please help us spread the word!

 ### Videos from the 2019 IIIF Conference